Augochloropsis

 Augochloropsis is a genus of brilliant metallic, often blue-green, sweat bees in the family Halictidae.
 There are at least 140 described species in Augochloropsis.

 Description and identification

 Species of the genus Augochloropsis are generally between 8 and 12 mm long and metallic, typically bright green or blue in color, with some exceptions such as gold, red, or purple.

 Augochloropsis species can be differentiated from other Augochlorini at the genus level by the tegulae that are punctate, D-shaped, and bent inwards.

 Geographic distribution

 The genus Augochloropsis is restricted to the New World, and the vast majority of species are found in the tropical and subtropical regions.
-Three Augochloropsis species are found in the temperate regions of North America (A. anonyma, A. metallica, and A. sumptuosa), but no species have managed to successfully exploit niches present in the subarctic zone.
+Several Augochloropsis species are found in the temperate regions of North America (A. anonyma, A. cuprea, A.fulgida, A. fulvofimbriata, A. metallica, A. sumptuosa, and A. viridula), but no species have managed to successfully exploit niches present in the subarctic zone.